 How does a chess tournament work?

 The players are divided into groups called "Sections" based on grade and skill level, and play only against other children in their section.
 Each game a player wins is worth one point, and a draw (tie) is worth half a point.
-Chess tournaments are typically 3-5 rounds, and non-elimination, so all players play ever round, regardless of their results.
+Chess tournaments are typically 3-5 rounds, and non-elimination, so all players play every round, regardless of their results.
 At the end of the tournament the top players in each section and the top schools win trophies.
+When there are ties, we use a 4-level tiebreak system.
 The day before each tournament we send out an email to the registrants with information and details on that specific tournament.

 Is my child ready for a tournament?

 Probably!
 Our tournaments are really beginner friendly, and hundreds of children do their first ever tournament with us each year.
 Anyone who's comfortable with the rules and has gotten a checkmate or two on purpose during a game in chess club is ready.

 I should sign up for your chess tournament newsletter, right?

 Silver Knights tournaments range from 3 hours to a full day, but you should check the specific listing.
 The trophy ceremony generally concludes 15 minutes after the last game finishes so if a listing says 1pm-5pm, you can expect the announcements to start at 1pm, the last game to end at 5pm, and the trophy ceremony to conclude at 5:15pm.
 Our tournaments sometimes end early, but they almost never end late.